-With these issues and philosophies in mind, the Redmond City Council in partnership with the Mayor and the Directors Team, developed this long-range financial strategy.
-It is intended to be a working framework document and subject to frequent discussion with at least biennial review.
+With these issues and philosophies in mind, the Redmond City Council, in partnership with the Mayor and the Directors Team, developed this long-range financial strategy.
+It is intended to be a working framework document that is-and subject to frequent discussion and biennial-review-minimum.